rpeszek/my-blogs/posts/2021-12-01-types-in-ts.md

 ---
-title: Types Enthusiast's Notes on Using TypeScript in Anger and with Curiosity
+title: Type Enthusiast's Notes about TypeScript
 author: Robert Peszek
 lastmodified: Jul 04, 2021
 featured: true
-summary:  A short post that turned into a short book about TypeScript types.
+summary:  Post that turned into a short book about TypeScript types.
 toc: true
 tags: TypeScript
 codestyle: ts
 ---
-**_A short post that turned into a short book about TypeScript types_**

 _Please Leave Feedback in: [git discussions](https://github.com/rpeszek/rpeszek.github.io/discussions/1)_

 **DRAFT version** _(I am sorry about any misprints.
 It seems I have goblins in my laptop that toy with me, remove or change words.
 Proofreading this beast of a post appears to be a Sisyphean task.
-When this note disappears, you will know I gave up.)_
+When this note disappears, you will know that I gave up.)_

 ## Introduction

+This started as a short post and ended up with the size of a short book.
+In these notes, I explore TypeScript types and discuss what it is like to use them in anger.

-I love types and I use them a lot.
-Types allow me to code much faster and with much more confidence.
+I love types.
+I use types a lot.
+Types allow me to code faster, safer, and with much more confidence.
-These notes are about types in TypeScript.
-I hope these notes will be interesting to like-minded JavaScript and TypeScript developers who enjoy exploring types and try using the type checker to its full advantage.
-Practitioners of other statically typed languages may find TypeScript interesting and exciting, as did I.  These notes may help you to decide if TS is something you want to add to your quiver.
+I hope these notes will be interesting to like-minded JavaScript and TypeScript developers who are serious about types and try using the type checker to its full advantage.
+Practitioners of other statically typed languages may find TypeScript interesting and exciting, as did I.  These notes may help those readers decide if TS is something they will add to their quiver.

-I am spearheading a rewrite of a legacy front-end component at work, the goal is to rewrite it using the new React.js and TypeScript.
-One of my goals in these notes is to share my experience with TypeScript and my approach to using it.

 You can take a quick look at the TOC to get a handle on what these notes are about.
-There is only one prerequisite to reading these notes: interest in types.
 We will stay close to idiomatic TypeScript but with little twists to demonstrate some interesting uses of types.
 Some familiarity with TypeScript is assumed, but readers not familiar with the language should be able to guess/infer what is going on.
 I will use some basic functional programming concepts, like currying, without explaining them.
-The end of this post gets a little more theoretical and may be harder to follow for some readers.
+The end of this post gets a little more theoretical and may be harder to follow for some readers, but really there is only one prerequisite to reading these notes: interest in types.

+I am spearheading a rewrite of a legacy front-end component at work, the goal is to rewrite it using the new React.js and TypeScript.
+One of my goals in these notes is to share my experience with TypeScript and my approach to using it.
 This is my first non-Haskell project in 3 years.
 I have my FP hat on when writing TS.
 These notes are all about types, but a tiny bit of FP may sneak in, e.g. currying.
 Also, I have not done any major JS development in the last 9 years which makes this experience even more interesting.